Improving Artifact Robustness for CT Deep Learning Models Without Labeled Artifact Images via Domain Adaptation: Methods

 The underlying assumption of this approach is that a similar reconstruction error is carried by both $R_{distorted}$ and $R$, so their difference image should be an additive representation of the intended distortion applied in sinogram space with decreased reconstruction error.
 We then assume that adding this cleaner version of the distortion directly to the original image produces a distorted image with a mitigation of the unintended reconstruction error.

-See Fig.~\ref{figCleanRing} for an example following those used in discussion thus far.
+See Fig.~\ref{figCleanRing} for an example following those used in discussion thus far, in which 10\% gain error is simulated on 5 adjacent detector channels to make the ring easier to distinguish from anatomy for discussion's sake.
 See Fig.~\ref{figRingExample} for an example of the actual ring distortion we used in our experiments, which applies up to 10\% gain error to all simulated detectors.